hublo/kata-api-nestjs/README.md

 - Products name must be longer than 3 characters or throw an error if shorter
 - Products id cannot be updated
+- Product can be added by an admin or employee

 ### Orders